bjmdev/mapsforgesrv_with_gradle/README.md

 		with "-if all" its useful to run on a server. raspberry runs nice.
 	5. -l  preffered language if availible in the map file
     6. -s  when using a themefile, selecting the style
+    7. -h  print the help text and terminate

 longest example:
 ```console